aldolammel/Arma-3-Ethics-Minefields-Script/README.md

-# Arma 3 / DAMM: Drag Area Markers Minefields v1.0
+# Arma 3 / ETHICS Minefields v1.0
 >*Dependencies: none.*

-DAMM is a full solution script for ARMA 3 that provides wide management over minefield creation for single-player and multiplayer missions.
+ETHICS is a full solution script for ARMA 3 that provides wide management over minefield creation for single-player and multiplayer missions.

 ## HOW TO INSTALL / DOCUMENTATION